Mondo Trasho: Reception

 Waters stated that upon Mondo Trasho's release, it received "some national attention," namely by The Cockettes who Divine performed with after the film's release.

 Mondo Trasho currently holds a 43% approval rating on Rotten Tomatoes, based on seven reviews.

 Background

 Waters himself has stated that he does not care for this movie.
 In an interview with British Film Institute Waters said it should have been a short film instead of a feature but was a feature-length due to being influenced by films such as Andy Warhol's experimental film Sleep.

 Home media

 The film was only produced in 1984 on a 95-minute R-rated VHS with hi-fi mono sound in black and white by Cinema Group Home Video.

-In an interview with the Harvard Book Store in Cambridge, Massachusetts, on tour for his book release of Mr Know-It-All: The Tarnished Wisdom of a Filth Elder (2019), Waters stated that Mondo Trasho would never get released again due to copyright issues with the music and that it would cost $1 million dollars just to secure rights for the music.
+In an interview with the Harvard Book Store in Cambridge, Massachusetts, on tour for his book release of Mr Know-It-All: The Tarnished Wisdom of a Filth Elder (2019), Waters stated that Mondo Trasho would never get released again due to copyright issues with the music and that it would cost $1 million just to secure rights for the music.